juaneduardoflores/JEF-s-Wiki/Work.md

 # Residue (2016)
 <iframe src="https://player.vimeo.com/video/166680557" width="1920" height="1080" frameborder="0" allowfullscreen uk-responsive uk-video="automute: true; autoplay: false;"></iframe>

-Residue is an installation that integrates paintings with composited video projections to present a liminal space with an intersectional experience of the physical residues that are left behind by fleeting bodies who are crossing the border.
-The fence represents the in between space one transitions from one place to another.
+**Residue** is a video installation that deals with the topic of borders, separation barriers, and the in-between spaces.
-The inspiration came after being struck by the images of refugees leaving torn and bloody clothes behind on the sharp edges of border fences, while also seeing the moments in other cases where some leave their clothes to dry while camping around them.
-I attempted to create an ambiguous combination of the two where it becomes a mixture of panic and frantic climbing that resembles those who move with a sense of urgency and danger, and those doing calm and attentive laundry.
-Like shedding off outer skin, there is a sense of vulnerability in these places where nothing is certain.
+The main component is a video of people climbing and descending a chain link fence wall.
+As the number of people passing accumulates, so does the clothing that occasionally gets left behind in the struggle.
+These pieces of colorful fabric get synced up with a painted mural underneath the projection to create a hybrid image of paint and light.
+At the end, a spotlight is cued to reveal the painting underneath.
-Crossing thresholds is part of being human, but it does not always guarantee safe passage.
-There are the cases of those who get lost in limbo.
-To present this, two trapped figures in a chain link fence frame are placed in the corners near the entrance to the gallery, and fill the space with the sound of the metal being pushed and pulled as they try to find a way out.
+At the opposite end, the viewer is greeted by two life sized projected figures trapped in a frame of the same metallic material.
+The clinking sounds of their struggle to find an escape fill the gallery space.

 ---

 **Location**: Connecticut College

-**Materials**: Acrylic Paint w/super imposed video. chain link fence, scrim fabric.
+**Materials**: Acrylic Paint with superimposed video, chain link fence, scrim fabric.

 ```{=html}
 <div class="uk-position-relative" uk-slideshow="animation: fade">